-Mark Knight, the founder of Right Chord Music provides an alternative guide to promoting unsigned bands on social media by borrowing marketing best practice from Disney.
+Mark Knight, the founder of Right Chord Music provides an alternative guide to promoting unsigned bands on social media by borrowing marketing best practices from Disney.

 Disney understands that a good story is always a good story.
-They also understand that once they have a good story, they have an endless new audiences for that story.
-Disney marketeers ensure each new generation is exposed to the story.
+They also understand that once they have a good story, they have endless new audiences for that story.
+Disney ensures each new generation is exposed to the story.

 “We have no new story to promote”